Nymph and Piping Boy

 Sir Joshua Reynolds PRA (Plympton 1723 - London 1792)

 Based on erotic Venetian Renaissance and French Rococo models, this picture is one of several slightly different versions of this composition by Reynolds.
 Rarely content merely to repeat a pictorial idea, the artist incorporated small but significant modifications into each reprisal of the subject.
 This restless approach extended to his experimental approach to the physical make-up of his pictures which has resulted here in severe cracking.

-Oil painting on canvas, Nymph and Piping Boy by Sir Joshua Reynolds (Plympton 1723 - London 1792), circa 1785.
-The nymph reclines at the left on white and yellow drapery under a red canopy in a wooded landscape; she wears a wreath of flowers in her hair and looks towards a boy dressed in red velvet, who is seated at the right playing a pipe.
+Oil painting on canvas, Nymph and Piping Boy by Sir Joshua Reynolds (Plympton 1723 - London 1792), circa 1785-6.
+The female nude reclines at the left on white and yellow drapery under a red canopy in a wooded landscape; she wears a wreath of flowers in her hair and looks towards a boy dressed in red velvet, who is seated at the right playing a pipe.

 Makers and roles

 Sir Joshua Reynolds PRA (Plympton 1723 - London 1792), artist